xyproto/rangetype/README.md

 	// Define a new type that can hold numbers from 0 up to and including 99 SmallInt := r.New("0..99")

+	// Another way to define a number type from 0 up to and excluding 100
+	//SmallInt := New("[0,100)")

-	// Another way to define a number type from 0 up to and including 99
+	// Another way to define a number type from 0 up to and excluding 100
 	//SmallInt := New("10**2~")

-	// Another way to define a type from 0 up to and including 99
-	//SmallInt := New("[0,100)")

 	// Is 42 a valid SmallInt?
 	fmt.Println("0 is a valid SmallInt value:", SmallInt.Valid(0))